www.scantips.com

 loge(2) = ln(2) = 0.69315 (JavaScript returns this constant with Math.LN2 (so can use that for loge(2), but NOT 0.30102 in Javascript).
 But even better, Javascript also has a function Math.log2(x) that already does log₂.

 Using any log base computes correctly if you are consistent, but NOT if you specify a wrong constant assumed incorrectly for the log base used.
+Meaning, using any base, to get Log₂, you still must divide by log10(2).

 Handheld scientific calculators (and the Windows Calc program) have both modes, and likely have one key called lnx or ln which is Natural loge, and another key called log which is Common log10, which simply does that conversion.
 Using either log system works if consistent, but my point here is that in programming languages, loge(2) is NOT 0.3.

 Again, here's the necessary trick about computing EV ratios of values.
-Stops of shutter speed or ISO are 2x steps of intensity, but the literal f/Stop Numbers are √2 steps.
-We know their meaning, but the actual f/Stop Numbers must be squared to be proportional to 2x steps of Exposure.
+Stops of shutter speed or ISO are 2x steps of intensity, but the literal f/stop Numbers are √2 steps.
+We know their meaning, but the actual f/stop Numbers must be squared to be proportional to 2x steps of Exposure.
 Squaring converts the √2 factor to a power of 2, necessary for EV and any other exposure calculation.
-Most exposure calculations (Except Not for Guide Number) simply must first square f/Stop Numbers or f/stop Ratios (to become powers of 2 instead of powers or √2 Squaring is NOT done for shutter speed or ISO intensity ratios.
-And ratios of f/Stop Numbers are reversed for proper sign, and squared.
-Squaring f/Stop Numbers was said several times now, I hope it is clear.
+Most exposure calculations (Except Not for Guide Number) simply must first square f/stop Numbers or f/stop Ratios (to become powers of 2 instead of powers or √2 Squaring is NOT done for shutter speed or ISO intensity ratios.
+And ratios of f/stop Numbers are reversed for proper sign, and squared.
+Squaring f/stop Numbers was said several times now, I hope it is clear.

 Examples of ratios: